ReggieNora/pulsemixer/README.md

 ## Installation:

-Pulsemixer is a self-reliant single-file python script that doesn't require any extra libraries.
+Pulsemixer is a self-sufficent single-file python script that doesn't require any extra libraries.
 So you can simply download [pulsemixer](https://raw.githubusercontent.com/GeorgeFilipkin/pulsemixer/master/pulsemixer) manually, do `chmod +x ./pulsemixer` and put it anywhere you want.

 Below are some more convenient ways to install pulsemixer: